This project is funded by the Economic and Social Research Council (ESRC) Seminar Series.

 Emma’s research interests include the areas of security and propaganda, influence and censorship in the US and UK, particularly governmental adaptation to a changing media environment.
 Her new book ‘Propaganda and Counter-terrorism: Strategies for Global Change’ examines Anglo-American counter-terrorism propaganda and ‘strategic communication’ since 2001.
 Emma regularly tweets at @emmalbriant

-Dr. Madeline Carr (Aberystwyth University)
+Dr. Madeline Carr (Cardiff University)

 Dr. Martina Feilzer (Bangor University)